 Animal’s Juiced Aminos has a lot going for it.
 It’s very cheap, there’s no soy, and it probably has an effective dose of many of its ingredients, particularly taurine, carnitine, and agmatine.
 I’m not as convinced of the benefits of the citrulline and the glutamine and the non-branch chain amino acids, especially in such small amounts, but the supplement is so inexpensive and has so many ingredients that do have promising research behind them that it almost doesn’t matter.

-So, I think the good outweighs the bad (or the ineffective) in Juiced Aminos.
+So, I think the good wins out in Juiced Aminos.
 I just wish they had been willing to disclose the dosage of each ingredient so we could be more certain.

 - Has many ingredients linked to improved blood flow